Painkiller995/AlfaGadgets/README.md

 I will build:

-1- AlfaTranslate Gadget
+1- AlfaAppLauncher Gadget

 2- AlfaClipboard Gadget

+3- Alfa Gadgets resizer Tool

-3- And many more :-)
+4- And many more :-)

 # History